JuliaScheel/random/RNAseq_count_to_genes_BiohackEU20.md

 This study examined the expression profiles of  the host response to SARS-CoV-2 as it compares to other respiratory infections.
 Cell models of SARS-CoV-2 infection and ranscriptional profiling of a COVID-19 lung biopsy are available.

 78 groups are present, with one for each combination of cell type and infection status.
 In this tutorial we will use the GEO counts file as a starting point for our analysis.
 Alternatively, you could create a count matrix from the raw sequence reads, as demonstrated in the [RNA-seq reads to counts tutorial]({% link topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md %}).
+The 'sampleinfo.tsv' was created based on the design overview of said dataset.

 We will use **limma-voom** for identifying differentially expressed genes here.
 Other popular alternatives are edgeR and DESeq2.
 Limma-voom has been shown to be perform well in terms of precision, accuracy and sensitivity ([Costa-Silva, Domingues and Lopes 2017](https://www.ncbi.nlm.nih.gov/pubmed/29267363)) and, due to its speed, it's particularly recommended for large-scale datasets with 100s of samples ([Chen, Lun, Smyth 2016](https://f1000research.com/articles/5-1438/v2)).

-This is a Galaxy tutorial based on material from the [RNA counts to genes tutorial](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.html)
+This is a Galaxy step-by-step based on material from the [RNA counts to genes tutorial](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.html)

 # Preparing the inputs